Weil polynomials of abelian varieties over finite fields with many rational points: The case of threefolds

-Then, using Corollary \ref{cor:main}, we easily obtain $N_3=-7^3$ and conclude that the isogeny class is cyclic outside the $7$-component.
-Indeed, the class is everywhere cyclic, as showed in Theorem \ref{ourfirsttheorem}. \end{remark} \begin{remark} In \cite[\S 4.7]{LMFDB} the authors compute the Weil polynomials of the $\Fq$-maximal-simple isogeny class of abelian threefolds, for $q$ up to $25$.
-In particular, they point out that in their examples the simple-maximal class is always ordinary.
-However, they do not know how to explain it and are limited by the calculation power.
-We remark that the isogeny class with Weil polynomial as in Theorem \ref{ourfirsttheorem} is the simple-maximal one and is proved to be ordinary.
-Thus, for $q$ an even power of a prime, this answers completely to the experimental observation pointed out in \cite{LMFDB}. \end{remark}
+Then, using Corollary \ref{cor:main}, we easily obtain $N_3=-7^3$ and conclude that the isogeny class is cyclic outside the $7$--primary component.
+Indeed, the class is everywhere cyclic, as showed in Theorem \ref{ourfirsttheorem}. \end{remark} \begin{remark} In \cite[\S 4.7]{LMFDB} the authors compute the Weil polynomials of the $\Fq$--maximal--simple isogeny class of abelian threefolds, for $q$ up to $25$.
+In particular, they point out that in their examples the simple--maximal class is always ordinary.
+However, they do not know how to explain this fact and are limited by the calculation power.
+We remark that the isogeny class with Weil polynomial as in Theorem \ref{ourfirsttheorem} is the simple--maximal one and it is proved to be ordinary. \end{remark}

+\textbf{Acknowledgements.} Part of this work was completed while the first author was receiving funding from the French “Agence de l'innovation de défense” and from the French “Fondation Mathématiques Jacques Hadamard”.